LeMegiste/gboh-companion/README.md

 * **SET** : Sets the counter values for the units.

 The game is automatically saved after each command. (do not hesitate to open the file game.xml to see the latest commands)

+## And now?
+I wrote this program to help me during my solitaire replay of some battles.
+I'm sharing it if it can be of any use to anybody even if I'm conscious that, due to its command line nature, it may be a little hard to adopt by people who are not old geeks.

+If you find bugs, if you want evolutions, if you need help to use it, please write me: dev [at] megiste.ch, I'll do my best to help you.